 The customer replaced commodity cable across 100 welding machines with TPC's rugged, long-lasting solution.
-A full ten years later, in 2013, the customer confirmed that TPC's cable was consistently in operation without a single need for repair or replacement.
+A full 10 years later, in 2013, the customer confirmed that TPC's welding cable was consistently in operation without a single need for repair or replacement.
 By choosing TPC's solution back in 2003 and investing $146,100 just one time for materials and installation on all welding machines, the customer was able to save $570,900 over the course of 10 years.
-The customer also gained back 3,000 production hours that otherwise would've been spent repairing and replacing cable as a result of unplanned downtime.
+The customer also gained back 3,000 production hours that otherwise would've been spent repairing welding leads and replacing cable as a result of unplanned downtime.

 Download the printable PDF.